nachiketa02/ATTENDXPERT-Geo-Attendance/README.md

 - Smart Notifications: Alerts for late arrivals, absentees, and out-of-zone users.

-- Offline Mode: Saves attendance when offline and syncs automatically later.
+- Offline Mode: acess to the admin panel to see the activity

+- admin can generatr CSV file on giving Date in (dd/mm/yyyy) format

 # How It Works